List of Xanth characters: Muerte A. Fid

-Fid, whose talent was alchemy, was the twelfth King of Xanth.
+Fid, is the twelfth King of Xanth, and his talent is alchemy.
 According to Question Quest, he is, at most, only half human.

 Quan

-Quan, the Magician of Herbalism, was the thirteenth King of Xanth.
-His uncle was Muerte A. Fid.
+Quan, the Magician of Herbalism, is the thirteenth King of Xanth.
+His uncle is Muerte A. Fid.

 Elona

-Elona, the Magician of Longevity, was the fourteenth King and second female King of Xanth.
-Her reign began in 797.
+Elona, the Magician of Longevity, is the fourteenth King and second female King of Xanth.
+Her reign begins in 797.

 Warren

-Warren, the fifteenth King of Xanth, was a ghost who could create ghosts.
-He was exorcised by the people of Xanth after forty-three years in power.
+Warren, the fifteenth King of Xanth, is a ghost who can create ghosts.
+After forty-three years in power, he is exorcised by the people of Xanth.

 Ebnez

-Ebnez became the sixteenth King of Xanth in 909.
+Ebnez becomes the sixteenth King of Xanth in 909.
 He is able to adapt magical inanimate items.
-Ebnez married Mnem and their daughters are the Muses.
-He adapted a stone to make an impenetrable magical field about Xanth, which was removed by order of King Trent.
+Ebnez marries Mnem and their daughters are the Muses.
+He adapts a stone to make an impenetrable magical field about Xanth, which is later removed by order of King Trent.

 Humfrey

 Humfrey, the seventeenth King of Xanth, is the Magician of Information, also known as Good Magician Humfrey.
 He is an elderly, withered, gnome-like man with five and a half wives.
 Humfrey is very curious and has a good memory.
 He is said to possess all knowledge, but his magical talent is actually the ability to find the answers to all questions.
-In Heaven Cent it is implied that Humfrey's magical talent may be no more than that of locating other magic that may be of use to him.
+In Heaven Cent, it is implied that Humfrey's magical talent may be no more than that of locating other magic that may be of use to him.
 His story of becoming a master of information is recounted in Question Quest.
-Humfrey believes his magical abilities are not those of a Magician, and so he studies for a degree in magic at Demon University in order to validate his title of Magician.
+Humfrey believes his magical abilities are not those of a Magician, and so he studies for a degree in magic at Demon University in order to validate his Magician title.

 Humfrey was a king pro-tem during Trent's reign.
 He lives in the Good Magician's Castle, the former Castle Zombie.
 It is an enchanted place that provides easy access for Humfrey, but any visitor must face three challenges posed by him.
 Visitors must prove their worthiness to approach Humphrey with their queries.

 Humfrey is the protagonist of Question Quest and is instrumental in every book of the series.
-He acknowledges characters in non-Xanth books by Piers Anthony, such as On a Pale Horse.
+He acknowledges characters in non-Xanth books by Piers Anthony, such as in On a Pale Horse.